There’s little doubt that Toyota makes some great cars, and the Tacoma is no exception. It has been a staple in the off-road community for decades.

-Because of this, you’ll need the extension in order to get to the drain plug.
-Additionally, you need to take the liner off the driver-side wheel well to get to the oil filter.
+Because of this, you’ll need the extension in order to get to it.
+Additionally, you need to take the liner off the driver-side wheel well to access the oil filter.

 It’s a pretty simple process that involves twisting the push pins out of place, but it’s by far the easiest way to access your oil filter.